-Our cutting-edge teaching programme is built on a foundation of over one hundred years of research and teaching excellence.
 From the outset you will be encouraged to become an independent and self-motivated learner shaping your own intellectual development with us.
-You will learn from academic specialists at the top of their fields and the world-leading research they carry out feeds directly into our degree programmes.
 The research-led teaching on our flexible degree courses ensures an inspirational and enquiry-based learning environment in the classroom, lab and field.

 As well as lectures, tutorials and practical classes you will have access to extensive educational facilities across the School and University including library resources, a well-equipped map room, state-of-the-art laboratory and IT facilities, and purpose-built learning spaces.
 You will also have a wealth of opportunities to go out into the field; gaining hands-on experience on residential courses across the UK and overseas.

-From the outset, you will be assigned your own Personal Tutor who will get to know you as you progress through your studies, providing academic and welfare advice, encouraging you and offering assistance in any areas you may feel you need extra support to make the most of your potential and your time here at Birmingham.
+- Personal tutors - You will be assigned your own personal tutor who will get to know you as you progress through your studies.
+They will provide academic support and advice to enable you to make the most of your time here at Birmingham.